 How long can a debt collector sue me in Arkansas?

 Generally five years for a written contract or promissory note under Ark.
-Code Ann. section 16-56-111, and three years for an oral contract or open account under section 16-56-105.
-Credit card debt may fall under either deadline depending on how a court treats the cardholder agreement, so confirm the exact period for your account.
+Code Ann. section 16-56-111, and three years for an oral, implied, or open account under section 16-56-105.
+Credit card debt may fall under either deadline depending on how a court treats the cardholder agreement.
+Note that the five years runs from when the claim accrues, not automatically from your last payment — on an un-accelerated installment loan, each installment accrues separately.

 Does making a payment restart the statute of limitations in Arkansas?